The deadline for Resident Scholar Fellowship applications is the first Monday in November each year.

-Resident scholar fellowships are awarded each year by the School for Advanced Research (SAR) to four or five scholars who have completed their research and who need time to prepare manuscripts on topics important to the understanding of humankind.
+Resident scholar fellowships are awarded annually by the School for Advanced Research (SAR) to four or five scholars who have completed their research and who need time to prepare manuscripts or dissertations on topics important to the understanding of humankind.
 Resident scholars may approach their research from the perspective of anthropology or from related fields such as history, sociology, art, and philosophy.
-Both humanistically and scientifically oriented scholars are encouraged to apply.
+Scholars from the humanities and social sciences are encouraged to apply.

 The resident scholar selection process is guided by the School’s longstanding commitment to support research that advances knowledge about human culture, evolution, history, and creative expression.
 SAR views its mission, its scholars, and its attractive campus environment as the connective tissue that supports the kinds of research that underlie its national reputation.

 Competitive proposals have a strong empirical dimension, meaning that they address the facts of human life on the ground.
 They also situate the proposed research within a specific cultural or historical context and engage a broad scholarly literature.
 Applicants should make a convincing case for the intellectual significance of their projects and their potential contribution to a range of disciplines in the humanities and social sciences.